UNC-Libraries/longleaf-preservation/README.md

 # Longleaf
 Longleaf is a command-line tool which allows users to configure a set of storage locations and define custom sets of preservation services to run on their contents.
 These services are executed in response to applicable preservation events issued by clients.

-It's primary goal is to provide tools to create a simple and customizable preservation environment.
+Its primary goal is to provide tools to create a simple and customizable preservation environment.
 Longleaf:

 * Offers a predictable command-line interface and integrates with standard command-line tools.
 * Offers configurable and customizable criteria based preservation workflows.